SoliDeoGloria.tech

 Grant Admin Consent for an Azure AD application with Terraform

 One challenge we often run into when provisioning Azure AD applications with Terraform is a need to grant admin consent for API permissions.
 Sadly there is not a native resource within Terraform to make this happen, however with some creative use of provisioners (yes, I feel bad about it too) we can ensure that admin consent is granted for our applications.
-To start with, we deploy our Azure AD application as normal.

 Read more…